Sophia Gladieux

 Sophia Elizabeth "Phia" Gladieux (/ˈglædioʊ/ GLAD-ee-oh; born June 14, 2002) is an American field hockey player.

-In 2024, she will represent the United States at the XXXIII Olympic Games in France.
+In 2024, she represented the United States at the XXXIII Olympic Games in France.

 Personal life

 Sophia Gladieux was born on June 14, 2002, in Oley, Pennsylvania.

-She is a student at Penn State.
+She is a graduate of Penn State.

 Career

 National team

 Gladieux was elevated to the national squad in 2024.
 She made her international debut later that year, earning her first senior cap against Belgium during season five of the FIH Pro League.
 In June, she was named in the Team USA squad for the XXXIII Olympic Games in Paris.